open-contracting/standard/docs/guidance/map/connecting_publications.md

 ### Publications with consistent OCDS mappings

-If two publications implement consistent OCDS mappings, in particular the approach to assigning local identifiers to objects in arrays, then the publications can reuse ocids so that users can merge releases.
+If two publications implement consistent OCDS mappings, in particular the approach to assigning local identifiers to objects in arrays, then the publications can reuse OCIDs so that users can merge releases.

-As in the distinct coverage example, the publishers would need to agree on and implement the governance and technical aspects of minting and sharing ocids.
+As in the distinct coverage example, the publishers would need to agree on and implement the governance and technical aspects of minting and sharing OCIDs.
 They would also need to:

 * agree on a single deterministic mapping of shared fields;
 * consistently implement the mappings;